 Even though SJ went nothing like I wanted it to, Trainer B said my riding was good (except the whole looking behind me.
-What an idiot), and this is all stuff we can clean up at home.
+That was dumb), and this is all stuff we can clean up at home.
 So pray for me.

 After SJ, we still had a number score, not a letter.

 I mean, we made it around with no falls!
 Quite a different result than when I attempted BN at this same HT last June.

 Go or Crash

 Trainer B said I try to make things too perfect for P while jumping.
 And P has learned that if it’s not perfect, the answer is to stop and try again.
 And then I try even harder to set him up right, but if the Princess deems it not to be so, stopping is alright.

 No. He said he’d rather P crash through fences than stop at them.
 Seems a little harsh, right?
 I did at first, but he explained that P has got to learn that not everything is going to be perfect for him, but that unless it’s absolutely dangerous for him to jump (like if I point him off the edge of a cliff..banks don’t count), the answer has got to be, “Yes, ma’am.”
 He also said P is smart enough not to WANT to crash into fences.
 But if I have that in my head as those are the only 2 options, chances are better that P will jump rather than stop.
 So basically he’s telling me not to let stopping be an option that I’ll accept, which I will then convey to P.